pkinsky/immenent-axolotl/site/posts/2018-05-05-hakyll-circleci-aws.markdown

 ### First, let's take a look at a high-level sketch of this setup.

+## NOTES

+just created a second ec2 node using same provisioner stuff, now failing with

+> The hostname you have provided, ec2-54-191-225-128.us-west-2.compute.amazonaws.com, is not recognized.

+## END NOTES

 (ASCII diagram with Github -> CircleCI -> AWS CodeDeploy deployment group)